didmar/didmar.github.io/_projects/vtw.md

 The [Visible Thoughts Project](https://intelligence.org/2021/11/29/visible-thoughts-project-and-bounty-announcement/) is an AI-alignment project that attempts at training an AI that could explain its reasoning.

-Language models like OpenAI's [GPT-3](https://en.wikipedia.org/wiki/GPT-3) are trained on large datasets of text and can be used to **generate very convincing texts from an initial prompt**.
+Language models like OpenAI's ChatGPT are trained on large datasets of text and can be used to **generate very convincing texts from an initial prompt**.
 For example, it can be used to continue a story, and this was the basis for [AI Dungeon](https://play.aidungeon.io), a text-based role-playing game where the dungeon master is an AI.
 But the **generated text could be offensive or dangerous**.
 Even if we set up some counter-measures like profanity detection, with the current models we simply can't anticipate all the possible problems.